yuziGuo/FarOptBasis/README.md

 **Step 4: Run experiments!**
 Now we run the regression task!
-At this moment, the folder structure (ignoring python files) is
+At this moment, the folder structure (ignoring python files) is:
 ```
 ./Regression/
 ├── BernNet-LearningFilters-image.zip